 - Fall protection systems should be in use on launching and landing platforms.

 Incident Review #4

-A 13-year-old Boy Scout fell about 20 feet from a zip line at a commercial rock gym facility and landed on his feet, injuring his left foot.
+A 13-year-old Scout fell about 20 feet from a zip line at a commercial rock gym facility and landed on her feet, injuring her left foot.
 Witnesses say the youth was seen using the zip line without properly fastening the restraining carabiner.

 - Many commercial gyms operate outside of the program guidelines of the BSA, making it important for the unit leader to know and understand the requirements of the BSA program.

 - Double-checking the anchors—the “connections” part of the CHECK system—might have made a difference in this incident.

 “Privately installed, homemade, and backyard zip lines are not part of Scouting.”

 - Did any of the incidents involve inappropriate behavior which proper supervision might have prevented?